-Members of the poultry industry in Georgia and the various state agencies have developed a plan that will provide for rapid detection and response should an outbreak of LPAI occur.
-Should and outbreak of highly pathogenic AI occur, response to the incidence will be directed by federal authorities based on the National Response Plan developed by USDA and APHIS.
+Members of the poultry industry in Georgia and the various state agencies have developed a plan that will hopefully provide for rapid detection and response should an outbreak of LPAI occur.
+Moving rapidly and effectively should and out break occur is important in minimizing the potential negative economic impact of this disease.